aditihaiman/myShell-systems/README.md

 Bugs:
 - sometimes, the program doesn't exit immediately after typing "exit", but only after typing "exit" multiple times (but this doesn't always happen)
 <<<<<<< HEAD
-- when you type cd, it doesn't go to the home directory but typing "cd /" will
+- when you type cd, it doesn't go to the home directory
+- commands like "ls" or commands using ";" only work without spaces in between/after them.
+For example "ls" works but "ls " doesn't, and "ls;cd .." works but "ls ; cd .." doesn't

 Files and Functions: